Donaim/miseq-workflow-pres/slides.md

 <!--
 The term "sequencing" refers to the entire transformation from a physical blood sample into a digital string of nucleotides.
 But there are many ways to do that transformation.

 For decades, our lab used Sanger sequencing, consumed by ReCall.
-It works beautifully for most of our resistance testing.

-But Sanger has fundamental limitations.
-First, read length: we can only sequence up to about 700 base pairs in one experiment.
+Sanger has fundamental limitations.
+First, the read length: we can only sequence up to about 700 base pairs in one experiment.

 Second, Sanger struggles with heterogeneous populations.
 If you have a mixture of variants, especially with insertions or deletions, the chromatograph signals interfere with each other and become unreadable.
 This is particularly problematic in highly variable regions like the V3 loop.

-Next-generation sequencing is what MiSeq uses.
-It can sequence whole genomes and detect minority variants that Sanger would miss.
+MiSeq does Next-generation sequencing.

-But the tradeoff is complexity.
+This technology is quite different.
+Instead of producing one long read, it produces thousands of short reads, each about 250 base pairs long.
+These reads can come from anywhere in the viral genome.
 -->

 ---